ohel/gaincms/README.md

 ### Permissions

 File permissions need to be set correctly.
-There's a sourceable file called *permissions* in the *site* directory which you may use to quickly fix everything file permission related.
+There's a sourceable (. operator) file called *permissions* in the *site* directory which you may use to quickly fix everything file permission related.

 ### Updating